-Although, the AlumiConn lugs are quite simple to install, we highly recommend that you first consult with your local electrician before you take on the project yourself.
+Although the AlumiConn lugs are quite simple to install, it is recommended that you first consult with your local electrician before you take on the project yourself.
 You could also use educational resources to learn about wiring pigtails for future projects.

 Be pro-active and don’t wait until it’s too late!
 Find AlumiConn aluminum to copper lugs here at HomElectrical!